 - knowledge of liquor licensing regulations.

 - may work full time or part time.
-They may do shift work, and are often required to work evenings and weekends
+They may do shift work, and often work evenings and weekends

 - work in pubs, hotels, restaurants and clubs

-- may have to deal with rowdy or drunk people, and work in hot or noisy conditions.
+- may have to deal with rowdy or drunk people, and work in hot, noisy conditions.